asyncapi/website/pages/docs/tutorials/configure-asyncapi-kafka.md

 In the above snippet:

 - The `operation` object specifies onUserSignedUp operation.
 The `action` property suggests that the operation will be receiving the information.
-The `channel` and `message` propertie points to the channel where the operation occurs and the message associated with the operation.
+The `channel` property points to the channel where the operation occurs.

 - The `channels` object describes the userSignedUp event, where your API will be sending/receiving the information and the associated message definition.
+The `address` field represents the path of the channel and the `messages` field describes the structure of the message.

-### Step 3: Define Messages and Schemas
+### Define Messages and Schemas

 Finally, you'll define the messages and their payload.
 The payload defines how the event would look line that will be sent from the channel.